cagricibuk/PACE-edu-material-NASA-SAC2024/README.md

 # PACE-edu-material-NASA-SAC2024
-Interactive educational tool for NASA's PACE mission, featuring satellite orbit visualization and a spectrum-matching game.
-Built with Flask, Python, HTML, and JavaScript for NASA Space Apps Challenge 2024.
+This project is an interactive educational material developed for NASA's PACE mission, created as part of the NASA Space Apps Challenge 2024.
+The web application visualizes the PACE satellite’s orbit, scanning areas, and includes a spectrum-matching game to educate users about Earth observation, aerosols, ocean ecosystems, and plankton.
+It leverages Flask, Python, HTML, and JavaScript to create an engaging, interactive experience aimed at simplifying complex scientific concepts for users.